-I grew up in Campbell River on Vancouver Island and our house looked across the highway to Georgia Strait.
+I was lucky to grow up just south of Campbell River on Vancouver Island and our house looked across the highway to Georgia Strait.
 Beyond that were the Discovery Islands and the Coast Mountains.
 It was a constantly changing and dramatic view.
-It’s one reason I prefer bold images.
+It’s one reason I like bold images.